 The medicine recommended for you will depend on things like how high your blood pressure is, your age and your ethnicity.

-KNOWN CAUSES OF HIGH BLOOD PRESSURE
+KNOWN CAUSES

 In about 1 in 20 cases, high blood pressure happens as the result of an underlying health condition or taking a certain medicine.